braze-inc/braze-docs/_docs/_api/endpoints/email/get_query_unsubscribed_email_addresses.md

 /email/unsubscribes
 {% endapimethod %}

-Users' email subscription status can be updated and retrieved via Braze using a RESTful API.
-You can use the API to set up bi-directional sync between Braze and other email systems or your own database.
-All API requests are made over HTTPS.
+Use the /email/unsubscribes endpoint to return emails that have unsubscribed during the time period from `start_date` to `end_date`.
+You can use this endpoint to set up a bi-directional sync between Braze and other email systems or your own database.

 {% apiref swagger %}https://www.braze.com/docs/api/interactive/#/Email%20Sync/QueryingAllEmailUnsubscribesExample {% endapiref %}
 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#d2966b81-188a-407b-ba7e-e6c252c44b4a {% endapiref %}